mirror/dd-wrt/src/router/curl/docs/cmdline-opts/verbose.md

 files.

-Using it twice, e.g. `-vv`, outputs time (--trace-time) and transfer ids (--trace-ids), as well as enabling tracing for all protocols (--trace-config protocol).
+Using it twice, e.g. `-vv`, outputs time (--trace-time) and transfer ids (--trace-ids), as well as enable tracing for all protocols (--trace-config protocol).

-Adding a third verbose outputs transfer content (--trace-ascii %) and enables tracing of more components (--trace-config read,write,ssl).
+Adding a third verbose outputs transfer content (--trace-ascii %) and enable tracing of more components (--trace-config read,write,ssl).

-A fourth time adds tracing of all network components. (--trace-config network).
+A forth time adds tracing of all network components. (--trace-config network).

 Any addition of the verbose option after that has no effect.